ashaaher/Reinforcement-Learning-Project/README.md

 # BipedalWalker-V3 with TD3 actor critic (MLP nets)

 # Motivation
-* The main goal of this project is that to solve the problem characterized by the environment BipedalWalker-v3. ( https://gym.openai.com/envs/BipedalWalker-v2/ ).The problem arises as concluded when the robot chooses correct actions for don't fall and walk to the end of the path.
+* The main goal of this project is that to solve the problem characterized by the environment BipedalWalker-v3. ( https://gym.openai.com/envs/BipedalWalker-v2/ ).

 # Algorithms used to train the Agent
 * TD3